33-year-old victim identified in Draper apartment shooting - NewsBreak

 Related

+SALT LAKE CITY (KUTV) — The suspect in the murder of a Heber City woman in July has been found dead, according to police.
+In a statement issued Aug.
+16, the Heber City Police Department said the body of Michael Grant Asman, 35, was found in an Oregon state park on Monday.

+WANTED: Burglar causes over $10k in damage to Plain City office building

-PLAIN CITY, Utah (KUTV) — A suspect who broke into a business and caused thousands of dollars in damage is now wanted in Weber County.
-Officials with Weber County Sheriff's Office said on Aug.
-8 around 4 a.m. an individual forced entry into the Plain City Office building.
-They...
+WEBER COUNTY, Utah (ABC4) – Deputies are searching for a burglary suspect caught breaking into a Weber County office building and causing thousands of dollars in damages.
+The Weber County Sheriff’s Office says the burglary targeted a Plain City office building on Aug.
+8 around 4 a.m.
+Authorities say the suspect caused over $10,000 worth […]

 Police seeking suspect in aggravated armed robbery at Subway in Millcreek